home-assistant/home-assistant.io/source/_includes/installation/operating_system.md

 - [Hyper-V][vhdx] (.vhdx)
 {% endif %}
 {% endif %}

-{% if page.installation_type == 'generic-x86-64' %}
+{% if page.installation_type != 'generic-x86-64' %}

-1. Download the operating system from the link above.
-2. Attach the drive you are using in your NUC to your computer.
-3. Download and start <a href="https://www.balena.io/etcher" target="_blank">Balena Etcher</a>
-4. Select "Flash from File" and choose the image you have just downloaded.
-5. Click "Select Target" and choose the drive you wish to flash too, then click "Flash".
-6. Start the NUC with the drive you installed the operating system to as the boot device.
-7. Once the initial setup has completed you will be able to reach Home Assistant on <a href="http://homeassistant.local:8123" target="_blank">homeassistant.local:8123</a>.
-If you are running an older Windows version or have a stricter network configuration, you might need to access Home Assistant at <a href="http://homeassistant:8123" target="_blank">homeassistant:8123</a> or `http://X.X.X.X:8123` (replace X.X.X.X with your {{site.installation.types[page.installation_type].board}}’s IP address).
-{% else %}
+Follow this guide if you already are running a supported virtual machine hypervisor.
+If you are not familiar with virtual machines we recommend installation Home Assistant OS directly on a [Raspberry Pi](/installation/raspberrypi) or an [ODROID](/installation/odroid) board.

 ### Create the Virtual Machine

-Load the appliance image into your virtual machine software.
+Load the appliance image into your virtual machine hypervisor.
 (Note: You are free to assign as much resources as you wish to the VM, please assign enough based on your add-on needs)

 Minimum recommended assignments: